Calm Inflammation with an Anti-inflammatory Diet

 Neurodegenerative diseases (Alzheimer’s, Parkinson’s)

-Causes of chronic inflammation: Can start acutely from infection or injury and become persistent.
+Causes of chronic inflammation: This can start acutely from infection or injury and become persistent.
 This inflammation is also linked to lifestyle factors like unhealthy diet, lack of physical activity, stress, and excess weight.

-Action: Address chronic inflammation to prevent associated health issues.
+Action: Addressing chronic inflammation to prevent associated health issues can be proactively initiated with dietary modification.

 Studies show that reducing inflammation can reduce the risk of several of these conditions, including heart disease and cancer.
 There are medications used to help lower inflammation to treat some of these diseases such as corticosteroids, immunosuppressants, and biologics - which come with side-effects.
 However, lifestyle changes—including a healthy diet—can be very helpful to prevent and scale down inflammation to reduce its many damaging effects on the body.